bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 Note that since 7.0, Business data is now available.
 For a detailed explanation, see the [Business Data overview](define-and-deploy-the-bdm.md).

-You can also define additional [complex data types](create-a-complex-data-type.md) as Java objects or as XML objects.

 <a id="variable_naming"/>

 ### Variable naming